Basilic

 Server Implementation

-• Validation can use Zod schemas derived from OpenAPI
+• Frontend receives Zod schemas generated from OpenAPI spec (via hey-api)

 Client Consumption